Mon–Fri 9am–6pm

 What is a merchant cash advance?

-A merchant cash advance (MCA) is a form of business funding where a lender advances a lump sum against your future card sales.
-Instead of fixed monthly repayments, you repay via a small percentage of your daily card terminal income — automatically collected by the lender until the advance plus a fixed fee is repaid.
+A merchant cash advance (MCA) is a form of business funding where a provider advances a lump sum against your future card sales.
+Instead of fixed monthly repayments, you repay via a small percentage of your daily card terminal income — automatically collected until the advance plus a fixed factor-rate fee is repaid.

-Because repayments flex with your revenue — lower in quiet periods, faster when business is strong — an MCA suits seasonal businesses or those with variable income.
+Because repayments flex with your revenue — lower in quiet periods, faster when business is strong — an MCA suits seasonal businesses or those with variable income where fixed monthly loan payments would create cash flow risk.

 How is the advance amount calculated?